WATER QUALITY Localized Pollution Sources

 Thermal pollution from heated water discharge without regard to other pollutants can reduce growth in trout and other coldwater species.
 Fleming and Quilty (2007) found an increase from 15.2 to 15.9°C in daily mean stream temperature doubled the risk to aquatic biota and this risk grew exponentially with increasing stream temperatures.

-The ranking process is a straightforward count of potential contaminant sites to create a density per watershed land area.
+The ranking and scoring of pollution sources that reach surface waters in other ways is based on a count of sites by type to create a density per watershed land area.
 There is no attempt to weigh the relative risk associated with different types of pollutants or different size sites.
-The number of each type of point source was ranked from 0 to 100 prior to combining into an overall score.
+The score from each type of potential pollution source was ranked from 0 to 100 prior to combining into an overall score.
 This approach allowed the different input types to have equal weight in the final score despite greatly different range in site numbers.
-Feedlot counts per watershed ranged from 0 to 1,702; whereas mine pits ranged from 0 to 210.
-In reality, the risk from each point source varies greatly.
+In reality, the risk from each localized source varies greatly.
 Much more information about specific site characteristics, as well as location relative to surface and ground water, would be needed to quantify the variability of risk.

 This index contains a very wide variety of potential contaminant sites and weights them equally.
 Points could be ranked based on site type, location, remediation actions, proximity to water, volume of discharge, and type of contaminant.
-Additional contaminant sources that are currently not scored, such as incinerators that distribute contaminants into waterways through the air, could be included.
+Additional contaminant sources that are currently not scored could be included.